Centrifugal pumps and minimum continuous flow to prevent flashing

-If a temperature rise of 15 oF is accepted in the casing - minimum flow through a centrifugal pump can be calculated as
+If a temperature rise of 15 oF is accepted in a casing - the minimum water flow through a pump can be estimated to

 q = PBHP / 2.95 cp SG (1)